-Where the Employer establishes float positions, they will be posted in accordance with Article 12.1 (Job Postings and Applications).
-Float pool employees are entitled to all the provisions of this agreement except Article 14.3 (Scheduling Provisions) (a), (b), (c), (d), and (f).
-In addition, they shall not be entitled to access work under Article 12.1 (Job Postings and Applications) (b) and Article 29 - Casual Employees at times when they are otherwise regularly scheduled to work.
+Where the Employer establishes float positions, they will be posted in accordance with Article 12.1 (Job Posting and Applications).
+Float pool employees are entitled to all the provisions of this agreement except Article 14.3 (a), (b), (c), (d), and (f) (Scheduling Provisions).
+In addition, they shall not be entitled to access work under Article 12.1(b) (Job Posting and Applications) and Article 29 (Casual Employees) at times when they are otherwise regularly scheduled to work.